mattlistor/module-one-final-project-guidelines-nyc-web-071519/README.md

 To exit this app at any time, just type 'Ctrl+C' and then you're done.

-And that's the Shoestore Database!
+And that's the Bookstore Database!